hdnpt/geartrack/README.md

 })

 // Get adicional.pt info (when the package is in portugal)
-// This info if only obtained after the correos express info
+// This info is only obtained after the correos express info
 // ID is the provided from the Correos Express, CorreosInfo.id
 // Postalcode is 4 digit like 1785
 geartrack.adicional.getInfo(id, postalcode, (err, AdicionalInfo) => {